Pinafore/cl1-hw/project/project.md

 Computational Resources
 =============================

 Check Piazza for Google Cloud Credits you can use for your project.
-In addition, the University of Maryland Center for Machine Learning (CML) provides computational resources for project-based machine learning projects in graduate courses.
-To request access, send an e-mail to kxnguyen@umd.edu with the subject line "CMSC 723 Project Computational Resources" with the contact information for everyone in your group.
-Please also direct any technical issues to the TA, who can loop in CML staff as needed.
+In addition, the University of Maryland Nexus Cluster provides computational resources for project-based machine learning projects in graduate courses.
+To request access, send an e-mail to aseth125@umd.edu and ssakshi@umd.edu with the subject line "CMSC 723 Project Computational Resources" (regardless of what course you're registered in) with the contact information for everyone in your group.
+Please also direct any technical issues to the TA, who can loop in Nexus staff as needed.